-We have begun 2021 on a roll Raza!
-Getting our Rona fix (vaccine) are looking forward to a productive year of blog and book writings.
+We have begun 2022 rolling hard Raza!
+Got our Rona booster fix and hoping for a productive year of blog and book writings.
 Our publishing company, ÓRALE PRESS, vision is to provide a platform for unknown or first-time authors to have an opportunity to share their stories.

 Our first published book, for Young Adults (ages 14-20), is called "Chile Town."
-It is a fictional story of the struggles young Latinos face in the inner city.
+It is a fictional story of the struggles young (15 & 16 years of age) Latinos face in the inner city.
 It is the first of a three-part series.
 We hope you enjoy it and share it with a friend.

 We have two stories in progress: Chile Town II, the second book in our Young Adult fiction series that shares the dilemmas of each character as they get ready to graduate from high school.
 And, Lima Lama Warrior, the true story about a little known lethal martial art created in East Los Angeles during the mid-1960's and its growth throughout Mexico (50,000 practitioners) and the rest of the world.
-The martial arts world is viewed from the eyes of an 8th Degree Lima Lama Black Belt, born in Jalisco, Mexico and raised in the calles of south central Los Angeles and El Monte, California.
-This warrior's fighting tales will surprise you as he fought his way through high school, the Army and full-contact martial art tournaments to become a Muay Thai Champion.
+The martial arts world is viewed from the eyes of a 9th Degree Lima Lama Black Belt, born in Jalisco, Mexico and raised in the calles of El Monte, California.
+This warrior's fighting tales will surprise you as he fought his way through high school, the Army and full-contact martial art tournaments to become a Kickboxing Champion.

 At Órale Press, We are committed to establishing our role as a culturally relevant publisher that enlightens society through the manuscripts we select to publish.
 We strive to make intellectual investments that fosters new ideas, creativity, and strong messages of hope, among diverse voices.
 Through our charitable donations and community leadership activities, we seek to promote literacy and support freedom of expression, which reflects our belief in the power of books to re-imagine the way we see our world.